 So, take a sip of pumpkin-spiced latte and repeat after us: “one, two…” 🎃

 Wanna know how many times companies have conjured together what they think is a dream product, convinced themselves it’s the best thing since sliced bread, only to see their launch sink quicker than one of Jaws’ midnight snacks?

 The good news is there’s a quick solution that’ll save you and your team time, effort, and lots of money - simple market research.
 Speaking with your target audience and pitching your idea before investing thousands will help you establish whether you’re onto a winner, or if your idea should be confined to the nearest graveyard.

 When you’re creating a product, ask yourself: is there a need for it?
 Does it solve a problem?
 Does it answer a call for help from your would-be customers?
-If not, why bend over backwards forcing the issue?
+If not, why bend over backward forcing the issue?
 Face the cold, hard facts: it won’t sell, because people aren’t interested.

 In the spirit of Halloween, we’re gonna use a horror film case study to highlight our point. 🍿

 In 1973, The Exorcist was released and scared the living daylights out of cinema-goers the world over, so much so, in 1988, it was withdrawn from VHS release and subsequently banned before its re-release in 1998.
-However, during its moment in the spotlight, it was a rip-roaring success with 10 Academy Award nominations, an unprecedented feat for a horror film.
+However, during its moment in the spotlight, it was a rip-roaring success with 10 Academy Award nominations - an unprecedented feat for a horror film.